DIPlib/diplib.github.io/PyDIP.md

 (e.g. *NumPy* arrays) can be used as input to *PyDIP* functions.

-The interface only has automatically generated docstrings that show the names of each of the parameters.
-Use the DIPlib reference to learn how to use each function.
+The interface only has automatically generated docstrings that show the names of each of the parameters, except where the syntax differs from that of *DIPlib*.
+Use the *DIPlib* reference to learn how to use each function.
 Get started by reading [the *PyDIP* User Manual](/diplib-docs/pydip_user_manual.html).

 Images can be shown using the `Show` method, which uses *matplotlib*.